Update you browser

 Term 2

-In the Research in the History of Design and Material Culture you will learn about approaches and methods for writing design histories, conceive an original and viable research project and locate it in relation to existing fields.
-You will explore how histories are written, engage with current debates and new directions in design history and material culture research, and produce your own dissertation research proposal, ready to move on to unit 3.
+In this unit you will learn about approaches and methods for writing design histories, conceive an original and viable research project and locate it in relation to existing fields.
+You will explore how histories are written and shared, engage with current debates and new directions in design history and material culture research, and produce your own dissertation research proposal, ready to move on to the Independent Research Project.

 Term 3